 Define & Demystify

-Dynamic pricing is the strategy of adjusting the selling price of something based on demand and time.
+Dynamic pricing is the strategy of adjusting the selling price of something based on demand, preferences, and time.
 At its core, the goal of dynamic pricing for campground owners is to maximize the amount you could charge for any given site on any given day based on the current supply and demand.
 Odds are, you are already taking advantage of a simple version of this strategy without even knowing it.
 Next, we will debunk some common myths about dynamic pricing.

 Myth: I’ve never used dynamic pricing before at my campground.

 Truth: Most parks already use dynamic pricing without realizing it.

 Do you offer different rates for holidays, during your high and low seasons, or over weekends versus weekdays?
 If so, you’re using dynamic pricing.
 With Campspot’s dynamic pricing engine, you can take your strategy to the next level by adjusting pricing based on your real-time occupancy and how far in advance guests are booking.
 This ensures that you’re getting the most value out of each and every site you offer.

 Myth: Dynamic pricing is always an increase in what I’m charging.